How to Run Steam as Admin in 4 Easy Ways

 1. Use the Run as Administrator Context Menu Option

 Players can select to run Steam as an administrator via its context menu.
 To do so, right-click the Steam shortcut on the desktop and select Run as administrator.

 If there isn’t a shortcut for the gaming client on the desktop, right-click Steam on Windows 10’s Start menu and select More > Run as administrator.

 2. Select the Run this Program as an Administrator Setting

-However, users can configure Steam to run as an administrator automatically.
-Then users won’t need to select Run as administrator every time they launch Steam.
-Follow the guidelines below to configure Steam to run with admin rights.
+However, users can also configure Steam to run as an admin automatically.
+In doing so, users won’t need to select Run as administrator every time they launch Steam.

-3. Select the Run as Administrator Shortcut Option
+3. Choose the Run as Administrator Shortcut Option

 - Alternatively, users can select a Run as Administrator option for Steam shortcuts.
 To do that, right-click a Steam shortcut icon and select Properties.